tomchatting/tomchatting.github.io/about.markdown

 <h1 class="article-title">hello, world!</h1>

 My name is Tom.
-I am 29 years old and I work for the NHS.
+I am 30 years old and I work for the NHS.

 ## tom

 My earliest computer memory was of my family DOS box but I can't remember much of that.
 The first family PC I remember was a custom OEM built Windows 98SE box in coral blue, which we had from when I was about 7 up until just before high school when we upgraded the machine and stuck with Windows XP until I got my own laptop running Windows Vista.
-Since then, I've just built my own PCs but sometimes you can see me hipstering out with my MacBook Pro.
+Since then, I've just built my own PCs but sometimes you can see me hipstering out with my mid-2010 MacBook.

 Phone wise I've gone from an Android G1 to an iPhone and back... then back again... then *back again*.
-I currently rock an iPhone SE 2020, because I have a pretty amazing partner.
+I currently rock an iPhone 12 in the lovely blue colour.

 ## contact